-There are decisions to be made, long term consequences to grapple with…
+There are decisions to be made, long-term consequences to grapple with…

 Turning to a trusted colleague or friend to bounce off ideas may help with a few of the components which are part of the final settlement.
-These few confidants may in turn suggest others to join the trusted circle to offer you advice for the hard to navigate areas.
+These few confidants may in turn suggest others to join the trusted circle to offer you advice for the hard-to-navigate areas.
 When you are ready to get the ball rolling and don’t know how to proceed or where to turn, collaborating with others in the know makes good sense.

 Who can you trust to provide accurate information?
-What are the long term consequences of each decision you need to make?
+What are the long-term consequences of each decision you need to make?
 Will your decisions about one issue be compatible with your other decisions?
 Are your interests being taken into account?
-Will your fears, anxiety and anger be understood?
+Will your fears, anxiety, and anger be understood?
 Are you being heard?

 Find Your Process

-There are a few paths to travel to get to the end goal of having an agreement which responds to your needs.
+There are a few paths to travel to get to the end goal of having an agreement that responds to your needs.
 In the spectrum of options, you can choose from interest-based processes where your core or essential needs direct the journey.
 Two of these interest-based processes are meditation and the collaborative process.
-Or, you can proceed on paths which are position-based where you put plant your feet and fight for what you want.
+Or, you can proceed on paths that are position-based where you put plant your feet and fight for what you want.
 Examples of these adversarial processes are court and arbitration.

 If you are of the former persuasion, you understand that being fully informed about your legal rights and obligations by your lawyer provides a sense of direction.
 You understand what you are entitled to receive from your spouse or partner as well as what your partner is entitled to receive from you.
 You value complete financial disclosure in a safe environment.
 You understand that this disclosure is the foundation for building trust.
 Your personal involvement empowers you to put your mind to possible problems while working together to consider viable answers.
 The effort together to understand what your separate future lives may look like makes the final agreement stronger.
-If you believe that you and your spouse could focus your attention on resolving issues, be respectful of each other’s rights and obligations, and share an openness to long term settlement, then interest-based processes may be your path.
+If you believe that you and your spouse could focus your attention on resolving issues, be respectful of each other’s rights and obligations, and share an openness to long-term settlement, then interest-based processes may be your path.